Marceillo/eco-shave/README.md

 ### SEO

 * Using Search Engine Optimization (SEO) is a science and when done correctly you should see traffic diverted to the site.
- It is a very important method to improve the ranking on search-engines which in turn create revenew.
+ It is a very important method to improve the ranking on search engines which in turn creates revenue.
 The goal is to attract people to the site.
  This is not easy when you are competing with so many online shops.
 To use keywords in the content that match the user's search criteria when using search engines.
 Descriptive Meta Tags have been implemented on the site after a brainstorming session and the use of [wordtracker]( https://www.wordtracker.com/) and [Ubersuggest](https://app.neilpatel.com/).
 The final description/words that have been used can be seen below:

 * - Meta Description - Discover sustainable DE razors and straight razors with all the shaving soaps and shave brushes.

-* - Meta Keywords - razor blades, double edge safety razor, straight razors, single edge razors,shaving soaps and shaving brushes.
+* - Meta Keywords - razor blades, double-edge safety razors, straight razors, single-edge razors, shaving soaps, and shaving brushes.

 * The site also includes a sitemap.xml and robots.txt to make sure that the search engines can find and crawl the pages on the site.

 ### Facebook

-Social Media marketing is a great way to get your product across to online as it has a large following.
+Social Media marketing is a great way to get your product across online as it has a large following.
 It has a huge potential for small businesses.
 This tool helps the eco-shave team as they can interact directly with the customers or potential customers.
 This can boost the brand and awareness of our business.